-This traditional recipe, passed down from my grandpa, was usually served when the whole extended family got together for holiday meals.
-It’s not terribly complicated and you can throw it together in a couple of minutes, however you must plan a day ahead if you want it to be ready in time for dinner.
-The key to perfect beans is to soak them over night which allows them to swell, then boil them for about an hour and a half until perfectly tender.
+Baked beans have been a popular side dish at large family get-togethers for generations.
+This traditional recipe has been passed down from my grandpa.
+It’s not overly complicated to make but you will need to plan several hours in advance.
+The key to perfect beans is to soak them overnight which allows them to swell.
+The next morning, you will boil them for about an hour and a half until they are tender.
 This recipe is also a hit with the vegetarians in the family since it is high in protein, fiber and not to mention pretty filling too.
-Other variations include Boston Baked Beans (molasses and salt pork) and French Canadian Fèves au lard where they are flavored with maple syrup, lardon or bacon.

 - 1 lb 16 oz. navy beans